mparsley1/eo-docs/README.md

 # The ECHOES Earth Observation Processing Service
+### *Develop Earth Observation Algorithms and Automate Processing in the Cloud*

+##

+The ECHOES Earth Observation Processing Service has be developed to automate the processing of Copernicus data and provide an integrated environment for developing algorithms.

+## This Document

 This is the high-level documentation for the ECHOES Project code.